Southern Knights: Revivals

 In 1992 the series was revived for a crossover with Heroic Publishing's League of Champions (issues #5-8) and Flare (issues #8 and 9), titled "The Morrigan Wars".
 Parts two and five were published as Southern Knights #35 and 36, and both the Knights themselves and their supporting cast figured prominently throughout the crossover.
 Though all the installments are credited as being co-written by Vogel, his role was limited to the crossover's plot; the scripting was done solely by Flare/League of Champions writer/editor Dennis Mallonee, who also co-plotted the crossover with Vogel.
 Propst, having since become regular artist on Flare, inked most of the crossover.
 Mallonee expressed hope that Heroic would be able to continue the series beyond the crossover, but interest proved insufficient, and Southern Knights #36 is the final issue to date.

 Heroic Publishing again spoke of running new Southern Knights stories during the mid-2000s, with Vogel and Propst as the creative team, but these never materialized.
 Mallonee later revealed that Vogel had submitted a plot and Propst had produced some art, but the project was not completed for various reasons.
 In 2010, Heroic reprinted "The Morrigan Wars", with color added, in Champions #47-50 and Flare Adventures #27-28.
 This was the first time any of the Southern Knights' adventures were published in color.

 In an August 3, 2024 interview, Henry Vogel said that he would like to do more Southern Knights stories, but lack of funds with which to hire artists prevented him from doing so.
 Vogel is writing prose Southern Knights stories, the first of which will appear in Legends of Indie Comics - Words Only, edited by Robert T. Jeschonek.

-In December of 2024 Critical Blast Publishing released Southern Knights: Almost Complete Collection, a hardcover book reprinting the entire series and the Dragon limited series.
+In December 2024 Critical Blast Publishing released Southern Knights: Almost Complete Collection, a hardcover book reprinting the entire series and the Dragon limited series.
 It includes previously unpublished artwork, including 11 pages from an issue of Southern Knights which was in mid-production when the series was cancelled.
 They reprinted "The Morrigan Wars" as a separate volume with two variant covers, one for Southern Knights and one for League of Champions.